redblade7/bxfortunes/README.md

 * Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "bxfortunes-o" to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
 Note that this will enable offensive fortunes for all the fortunes on that command line.
 You can also replace the whole line with "fortune -a" to include all installed fortunes, offensive and not.

 CHANGES:
+* v1.2 (2017-07-25): Per Github's recommendations, added CONTRIBUTING.md and CODE_OF_CONDUCT.
+Also, to make things less complicated and encourage use of these fortunes, I changed the license to New BSD License for everything.
 * v1.11 (2017-06-01): Updated version info on all files
 * v1.1 (2017-06-01): Removed unnecessary Makefile setting
 * v1.0 (2017-06-01): Initial release